 Horses will have a high neck carriage and a raised tail.
 A horse’s natural survival instinct is “Flight or Fight.”
 When they are trying to avoid a predator their first instinct is to run.
 This is shown by an anxious horse that might pace, begin sweating excessively, high pitch whinny, or even tremble all over.
 If a horse cannot run away from what they’re afraid of or is confined/contained, they will turn to fight if necessary.
-That is when you see them pin their back ears, tense mouth – ready to bite, swishing tail, and shaking of their head.
+That is when you see them pin their ears back, tense their mouth – ready to bite, swishing tail, and shaking their head.

 4. Aggression toward people or other animals

 Submissive behavior, coupled with a fearful body posture and an angry face, is a sign of stress.
 There is treatment for severe dog aggression, like dog training and dog boot camp, which focuses on behavior management to help an anxious animal.
 While muzzles are a Band-Aid fix, stress in your pet is something to take seriously.

 Domestic horses have learned to deal with stress by exhibiting undesirable vices, such as stall walking/pacing, weaving (swaying side to side), cribbing (Sucking air), pawing, etc. They exhibit aggression to people, and other animals, by pinning their ears back flat against their head, biting, turning their hindquarters towards a human as a warning and kicking.

 5. Digestive issues